NERV-DAO/documentation/NERV by-laws.md

 </p>

 Through the on-line platform on the forum view members of the DAO can express and register in an encrypted distributed and signed digital database if they approve or reject a proposal or amendment of an existing policy put forward by other members.

+I. We define local rate of approval as the reason between the  approvals for a given policy and the total number of users that share the same nationality.

+II.
+The global rate of approval is a numerical variable calculated by the reason between the number of approvals and the total number of members of the DAO.

 <p align="center">
 <b>( article 3-c )</b><br>